elfrink1/ATCS/README.md

                           [--cache_path CACHE_PATH]
                           name``

-By default, the model will be trained on the HuffPost, DBpedia14 and the 20NewsGroup datasets (i.e. `--train_sets=hp,dbpedia,ng`).
+By default, the model will be trained on the HuffPost News Category, DBpedia14 and the 20NewsGroup datasets (i.e. `--train_sets=hp,dbpedia,ng`).
 For more information run `python train_multitask.py -h`

 To perform few-shot evaluation with the model, specify only one dataset in the argument `--test_set` (e.g. 'bbc' for the BBC dataset) Then run `evaluate_mutlitask.py` which can ce balled as follows: